plovercode/course-python-geospatial/notebooks/case-sea-surface-temperature.md

 <summary>Hints</summary>

 - The number of elements or `size` of an array is an attribute of an xarray.DataArray and not of a xarray.Dataset
 - Also the `shape` of an array is an attribute of an xarray.DataArray.
-A xarray.Dataset has the `dims` attribute to query dimension sizes
+A xarray.Dataset or DataArray has the `sizes` attribute to query dimension sizes

 </details>